griffithlab/pVACtools/docs/index.rst

    contact
    mailing_list

-New in Version |version|
+New in Release |release|
 ------------------------

-This is a minor feature release.
-It adds the following features:
+This is a bugfix release.
+It fixes the following problem(s):

-- We added two new modules to pVACview: a :ref:`neofox_module` to visualize NeoFox neoantigen annotations and a :ref:`custom_module` to visualize neoantigen data in a TSV file, for example output files from VaxRank, NeoPredPipe, or antigen.garnish.
-- We added a :ref:`vignette <pvacseq_vignette>` to our documentation to provide an extended tutorial on how evaluate neoantigen candidates using pVACview.

-This release also fixes the following bug(s):

-- When running pVACfuse with Arriba input data, the 3' transcript was not being parsed correctly.
-This release fixes this issue.
+- When running the reference protome similarity step with a reference protome peptide fasta file and a species other than human or mouse, the run would be aborted with an error that the refseq_protein_prot BLASTp database was incompatible with the species.
+This error should not be emitted in this circumstance since BLASTp is not run when using a reference proteome peptide fasta file.
+This release fixes this error and allows users to run the reference proteome similarity step on non-human and non-mouse data with a reference proteome peptide fasta.

 Past release notes can be found on our :ref:`releases` page.